aregulardev/ftc-frc-scouting-2025/README.md

 # ftc-frc-scouting-2025
-A scouting app to create strategies in FTC competitions.
+Scouting apps to create strategies in FTC and FRC competitions.